 Keeper MSP Best Practices and General Recommendations

-Certain configurations require an administrative account within the MC: “SSO Connect” and “Keeper Bridge” both require an account with administrative access within an MC.
+Certain configurations require an administrative account within the MC tenant.
+For example, SSO Connect Cloud and Keeper Bridge services require an account with administrative permission within a Managed Company.
 The account is needed to bind the provisioning method to the MC instance.

 It's a good practice to only create as many roles as necessary and to name them for their functionality.
 For example, you have a team of traveling sales people who require offline access.
 It’s far better to name the role “Enable offline access” than “Traveling sales people”.
 This way, when you have an access issue six months down the road, you can easily tell what each role does as opposed to who it’s for.

 Stacking of multiple roles against the same user and/or team is a common practice.
-Do keep in mind you will always get the least permissive / most restrictive outcome of the sum of the rules.
+Please keep in mind you will always get the least permissive / most restrictive outcome of the sum of the rules.